bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 - ^box:1
 - ^car:1
 - ^chart:1
+- ^*:a

 The "^x", "^y" directive would each set the x or y direction directly.
 The lowercase x/y would start from the origin.

+The '^center' directive moves the offset point to the center of the viewport.
 The '^side' sets the x of the current origin to a value that equals to the viewport width.
 The '^top' sets the y of the current origin to a value that equals to the viewport height.